BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My research lies at the intersection of Signal Processing and Reinforcement Learning.
-I am finishing my PhD under the supervision of ... .
+I am finishing my PhD under the supervision of [Claire Vernade](https://www.cvernade.com/).

-I posses two master's degrees.
-For my master's degree, I gratuated from Sapienza University of Rome, department of [Computer, Control, and Management Engineering](https://www.diag.uniroma1.it/en) where I received my degree in [Engineering in Computer Science](https://www.diag.uniroma1.it/en/courses).
+I received my master's degree in [Engineering in Computer Science](https://www.diag.uniroma1.it/en/courses) in 2020.
+I gratuated from Sapienza University of Rome, department of [Computer, Control, and Management Engineering](https://www.diag.uniroma1.it/en).
+During my studies, I worked with [Sergio Barbarossa](https://scholar.google.com/citations?user=2woHFu8AAAAJ&hl=en) on ...

-Before my second master's degree, I worked for 3+ years as a data analyst in [ABARA](https://abaraco.com/en/).
+Prior to my studies at the university of Rome, I worked for 3+ years as a data analyst in [ABARA](https://abaraco.com/en/).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I received my bachelor's degree in Electrical Engineering from [Urmia University](https://en.urmia.ac.ir/) in 2011 and my first master's degree in Signal Processing from Azad University in 2014.
+During both my bachelor degree and my first master degree, I worked with [Mehdi Chehel Amirani](https://scholar.google.com/citations?user=AfrSe6cAAAAJ&hl=en) on pre-processing and feature engieering of face recognition systems as well as medical images in cancer detection from mammogram images.